This set of Basic Electrical Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Magnetic Field”.

 Explanation: Force is a cross product.
 A cross product involves the sine of the angle between them.
 If two quantities are parallel to each other, the angle between them is zero.
 Sin(0) is zero, hence force is zero.

 5. The ratio of magnetic force to electric force on a charged particle getting undeflected in a field is?

 Explanation: When a charged particle is undeflected in a field, the magnitude of the magnetic force and electric force acting on the particle is the same, hence the ratio is 1.

 6. What is the strength of magnetic field known as ________

 d) Magnetic flux density

-Explanation: Strength of magnetic filed is also known as magnetic flux density.
-It is the amount of magnetic flux lines crossing through unit area.
+Explanation: Strength of magnetic field is also known as magnetic flux density.
+It is the amount of magnetic field lines crossing unit area.